zimmicz/knowledge-base/Web/Javascript/RxJS/Observables.md

-Observables are lazy Push collections of multiple values.
+Observables are **lazy Push collections of multiple values**.
 They fill the missing spot in the following table:

 | | Single | Multiple |
 | ------ | ------ | -------- |